If there’s one thing our middle and high schoolers need, it’s more writing practice.

-In Lessons from Grimm, you’ll do a deep dive into how the Grimms handle key elements of genre, character, setting, plot, fairy tale magic, and theme.
+In Lessons from Grimm, you’ll dive deeply into how the Grimms handle key elements of genre, character, setting, plot, fairy tale magic, and theme.

 Bonus!
 The appendix includes comprehensive lists of characters, settings, plots, romance tropes, magic objects, and more, saving you hours of research time.

-The most important skill you can have in any field or subject is expressing yourself with eloquence and confidence in writing.
-The tools and rules needed are simple and easy to remember, and they’re all enclosed within this book.
-By using this volume, you’ll learn everything you need to know to write in a variety of styles, including essays, short stories, and research papers.
+The most important skill you can have in any field or subject is expressing yourself eloquently and confidently in writing.
+The tools and rules needed are simple, easy to remember, and enclosed within this book.
+Using this volume, you’ll learn everything you need to know to write in various styles, including essays, short stories, and research papers.

 Learning to write a novel from beginning to end is a challenge.
-But with this book as your guide, you’ll see that when you have the right tools, you’re capable of finishing what you start.
+But with this book as your guide, you’ll see that you can finish what you start with the right tools.
 You’ll be empowered and encouraged—as if you had a writing coach (or three!) sitting alongside you.

 The Writing Revolution (TWR) provides a clear method of instruction that you can use no matter what subject or grade level you teach.
-The model has demonstrated that it can turn weak writers into strong communicators by focusing on specific techniques that match their needs and by providing them with targeted feedback.
+The model has demonstrated that it can turn weak writers into strong communicators by focusing on specific techniques matching their needs and providing targeted feedback.

 Teen Writer’s Guide is the culmination of years of research and teaching, providing a detailed road map to writing your own story and steering through the detours and pit stops.
-Perfect for teen writers who have an interest in breaking down the craft of writing in a fun and manageable way.
+Perfect for teen writers interested in breaking down the craft of writing in a fun and manageable way.

-Some students just don’t want to share intimate details about their thoughts, feelings, and lives―at least, not with others in a class or group.
+Some students don’t want to share intimate details about their thoughts, feelings, and lives―at least not with others in a class or group.
 That’s where Unjournaling comes in.
-This book’s writing prompts are entirely impersonal but completely engaging for both kids and adults.
+This book’s writing prompts are impersonal but engaging for both kids and adults.

-The book includes sample responses to all of the questions―a helpful tool for anyone who gets stuck with a topic and wants to see how it can be done!
+The book includes sample responses to all questions―a helpful tool for anyone who gets stuck with a topic and wants to see how it can be done!